 Supporting this assumption is the fact that the trademarks held are established, well known, and can reasonably be expected to generate revenues beyond the Group's strategic planning horizon.
 In addition, the Group can continue to renew legal rights attached to such trademarks without significant costs, and intends to do so beyond the foreseeable future.

-4. INVESTMENT IN SUBSIDIARIES

-Shares at cost 85 762 85 713

-Refer to page 81 for analysis of subsidiaries.

-5. INVESTMENT IN ASSOCIATE
+Δ INVESTMENT IN ASSOCIATES

-On 1 st September 2009 the Group acquired a 49% share of Lefase Logistics Proprietary Limited.

-Shares at cost 29 29 29 29

-Equity-accounted share of profit or loss 238 156
+On 1 September 2009 the Group acquired a 49% share a Proprietary Limited.
+Shares at cost Equity-accounted share of profit or loss

-267 185 29 29